Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Creates a true outdoor room feeling

-• Perfect for installing fans, heaters, or lighting fixtures
+• Supports fans, heaters, and lighting installations

 Cons:

-• Significantly higher cost than uncovered decks
+• Significantly higher cost than uncovered deck options

 7. Destination Deck